- Basic information about data processing (2.);

 2.2.
 Data processing in third countries

 In some cases, data from users of our website is also processed in so-called third countries.
 This refers to countries outside the European Union (‘EU’) or the European Economic Area (‘EEA’).
 This is done either to perform our (pre-)contractual obligations, on the basis of consent, on the basis of a legal obligation or in pursuit of our legitimate interests.
 However, processing in this manner is only performed if the special requirements of Art.
 44 et seq.
 GDPR have been satisfied.
 An adequate level of data protection is also ensured in such cases.
-This is because, in such cases, either there are adequate safeguards in place to ensure that a level of data protection comparable to that in the EU (e.g. for the US by means of the ‘EU-US Privacy Shield’) or we conclude special contractual obligations with our service providers that ensure this level of data protection (so-called EU standard contractual clauses).
+This is because, in such cases, either there are adequate safeguards in place to ensure that a level of data protection comparable to that in the EU (e.g. by means of an adequacy decision from the European Commission), or we conclude special contractual obligations with our service providers that ensure this level of data protection (so-called EU standard contractual clauses and additional contractual measures if applicable).

 3. Data that you provide us voluntarily